4kategreen/blog/source/_posts/does-it-have-to-be-a-test.md

 Thinking about ways to make sure things are good enough before a project goes to production, using process and unit and integration testing, is crucial.
 Then, getting monitoring and tracing gives us realtime information about code once it goes into production.
 There are other solutions out there, limited only by creativity and the problem that needs to be solved.

 My best advice is to seek the cheapest solution, both in time and effort.
 All the better if it's not something you or your team has to maintain going forward.

+In a forthcoming post, I'll talk about my process for planning and building automation.